mac

 What you should know:

-Recommended for: Dogs with elevated purine levels, or when a liver- and kidney-friendly diet with reduced phosphorus and protein content is required
+Recommended for: Dogs with elevated purine levels, as well as those requiring a liver- and kidney-friendly diet and reduced phosphorus and protein content.

-Not suitable for: Pregnant and nursing dogs, as well as puppies
+Not suitable for: pregnant and lactating bitches and puppies

 It is recommended to seek the advice of a veterinarian before starting or extending the feeding period.
 All given information are guidelines.

-• Genetic predisposition: Some dogs may be genetically prone to accumulating higher purine levels.
+• Genetic predisposition: Some dogs may have a genetically determined increased tendency to accumulate purines.

-• Malnutrition: Diets high in purine-rich foods, such as organ meats, certain types of meat, and legumes, can lead to elevated purine levels.
+• Malnutrition: A diet rich in purine-rich foods such as organ meats, certain types of meat, and legumes can lead to an increase in purine levels.

-• Diseases: Certain conditions, such as kidney insufficiency, liver disease, or diabetes, can affect purine metabolism and result in increased purine levels.
+• Diseases: Certain diseases such as kidney failure, liver disease or diabetes can impair purine metabolism and lead to elevated purine levels.

-• Medications: Some medications can affect purine metabolism and cause purine levels to increase.
+• Medications: Some medications can affect purine metabolism and lead to an increase in purine levels.

 • Changes in urination, such as increased or decreased frequency